POTSA: A Cross-Lingual Speech Alignment Framework for Speech-to-Text Translation: Experimental

-When selecting parallel speech pairs for alignment, we evaluated three distinct strategies: (i) English-anchor (frozen English): alignment loss not back-propagated through the English branch. (ii) English-anchor: alignment loss back-propagated through the English branch. (iii) Random pairwise alignment: at each step, two randomly chosen languages are aligned symmetrically.
-The results of Table \ref{tab:fleurs_seen_unseen} show that Strategy (ii) yields the poorest performance, and Strategy (i) is slightly better.
-Strategy (iii), used in our final framework, achieves the best results.
-Both Strategies (i) and (ii) retain an English-centric asymmetry.
-Strategy (ii)’s bidirectional updates amplify representation drift and forgetting in low-resource languages.
-Strategy (i) is more stable but still constrained by a fixed anchor.
-By contrast, Strategy (iii) symmetrically aligns randomly chosen language pairs at each step, removing anchor dominance and fostering cross-lingual co-learning, which explains its superior performance.
+We conducted two types of ablation studies under an identical model backbone.
+First, we evaluated the two alignment mechanisms separately: (a) the Bias Compensation module and (b) OT alignment.
+Table \ref{tab:fleurs_seen_unseen} shows that coarse alignment yields noticeable performance gains, while fine-grained OT alignment further improves overall translation quality.
+Second, we studied how to construct parallel speech pairs for alignment.
+Our method adopts random pairwise alignment, where two randomly chosen languages are aligned symmetrically at each step.
+We compare this choice with two English-anchor baselines: (c) frozen English, where the alignment loss is not back-propagated through the English branch; and (d) trainable English, where the alignment loss is back-propagated through the English branch.
+As shown in Table \ref{tab:fleurs_seen_unseen}, the trainable-English baseline (d) yields the poorest performance, while frozen English (c) is slightly better.
+We attribute this to the English-centric asymmetry shared by both baselines: bidirectional updates in (d) can amplify representation drift and forgetting in low-resource languages, whereas (c) is more stable but still constrained by a fixed anchor.
+By contrast, our random pairwise alignment consistently achieves the best results by removing anchor dominance and fostering cross-lingual co-learning.

+We evaluate whether our alignment modules bridge the interlingual gap, a prerequisite for robust zero-shot translation.
+Figure \ref{fig:3}(up) shows that Bias Compensation provides coarse-grained alignment by minimizing systematic interlingual offsets.
+Building on this coarse alignment, our OT-based alignment further encourages token-level speech representations consistency across languages.
+To quantify these effects, we employ Recall@1 (R@1) to measure point-wise cross-lingual retrieval accuracy and 1-JSD to evaluate global distribution consistency.
+As shown in Figure \ref{fig:3}(down), language pairs migrate significantly toward the upper-right quadrant compared to the baseline.
+Crucially, this spatial alignment in both R@1 and 1-JSD directly translates into a +1.29 BLEU gain in translation performance.
+By unifying speech features into a language-agnostic space, the decoder can extract semantics without being confounded by interlingual variance, thereby minimizing translation errors caused by feature mismatch.

+To validate our choice of alignment method, we compared Optimal Transport (OT) against strict point-to-point metrics.
+As shown in Table \ref{tab:t3}, OT achieves the highest average BLEU score (31.84±0.09), outperforming both MSE and Cosine Similarity.
+This empirically confirms that OT's soft matching effectively overcomes the limitations of unaligned speech token indices; consequently, we adopt OT as our final alignment method.